-Okra is a warm-season vegetable popular in the southern United States, parts of Africa and the Middle East, the Caribbean, and South America.
+Gumbo is popular in the southern United States (U.S.), parts of Africa and the Middle East, the Caribbean, and South America.

-The taste of okra is mild and similar to eggplant.
-It has a unique texture with peach-like fuzz on the outside and mini edible seeds on the inside of the pod.
+The taste is mild, but it has a unique texture with peach-like fuzz on the outside and small, edible seeds on the inside of the pod.

-According to the National Nutrient Database, one cup of raw okra (around 100 grams) contains:
+According to the U.S. Department of Agriculture (USDA) National Nutrient Database, one cup of raw okra, weighing around 100 grams (g) contains:

 - 33 calories